Freedom-is-a-Place/website/pages/about.md

 # About the project

-**Freedom is a Place** is a collective project, our humble attempt at documenting, studying, and ultimately, organizing to making freedom a place in the city of Baltimore.
+**Freedom is a Place** is a collective project, our humble attempt at documenting, studying, and ultimately, organizing to make freedom a place in the city of Baltimore.
 We invite you to view this project as your own, and please get in touch with us if you would like to host your research here or help contribute to this project of abolition geography!
 As we grow this project, we hope to skill share so that you can translate these methods to your own local places and geographies.

 ## Where does the phrase *Freedom is a Place* come from?